-The code-behind page (MainPage.xaml.cs) has a single method added: an empty Click event handler for the Refresh button.
-We've also added a reference to the LearnLambdas.PersonService namespace; this is the namespace for the service proxy (see PersonService below).
+The code-behind page (MainWindow.xaml.cs) has a single method added: an empty Click event handler for the Refresh button.
+We've also added a reference to the PeopleViewer.Library namespace; this is the namespace for the library where we'll get our data (this will be explained below).
 Here's the code: